p4535992/foundryvtt-hidden-entity-links/README.md

 From version 1.0.7 you can remove the flag of hidden with a voice on the right context.

-By module settings we can apply the css style to all the entites are not hide or show
+By module settings we can apply the css style to all the entities are not hide or show

 ![nohideshow](./wiki/actor_nohideshow.png)